 Physical training is similar to many other pursuits in life.
-If you don’t go in with a concrete idea of why you’re there and what you’re trying to accomplish, your ability to accomplish your goals (not to mention enjoy them), will be greatly diminished.
+If you don't go in with a concrete idea of why you're there and what you're trying to accomplish, the likelihood of sticking with it is low.

 Here's our list, broken down into two categories.
 "Human Movement" and "Human Skills".

 Learning, restoring, and refining these 16 movements and skills is our approach at Restore/Thrive.
 Training in this way allows us to follow an over-arching theme (becoming more skilled humans) with nearly limitless iterations of programming that can meet a variety of goals on a short and long-term basis.